Kuingsmile/PicList/README_en.md

 [简体中文](https://github.com/Kuingsmile/PicList/blob/dev/README.md) | English

 PicList is a cloud storage platform management and file upload tool based on PicGo, which has been deeply redeveloped.
-It retains all the functions of PicGo, adds the function of synchronous cloud deletion to the album, and adds a complete cloud storage management function, including cloud directory viewing, file search, batch upload and download, and file deletion, copying multiple formats of file links and image/markdown/text/video preview, etc.
+It retains all the functions of PicGo, adds the function of synchronous cloud deletion to the album, and adds a complete cloud storage management function, including cloud directory viewing, file search, batch upload and download, and file deletion, copying multiple formats of file links and image/markdown/text/video preview, etc. Additionally, there are several other feature improvements and additions.

 ## How to migrate from PicGo